MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/Lab16_Process_Sales.md

 1. Create several sales orders and shipments.

-    1. Select the search for page icon in the top-right corner of the page, enter **Customers**, and then choose the related link.
+    1. Select the Search icon in the top-right corner of the page, enter `Customers` and then choose the related link.

     2. On the **Customers** list page, select the **Generic EU web shop** customer.